 I invariably flick through books from back to front.

-There are lizards in our garden, almond trees, figs, roses galore and raspberries.
+There are lizards in our garden, almond trees, figs, olives, apples, roses and raspberries.
 The raspberries remind me of Scotland.
 We live in France.

 I live in hope I’ll wake up to find Brexit didn’t happen.